Klehrik/Space-Raid-2/README.md

 A sequel to [Space Raid](https://klehrik.itch.io/space-raid).
 I worked on this for a week straight before I began to lose motivation (I also wasn't totally sure how I wanted to balance the items and I think that contributed to that a bit as well).
+I managed to write a pretty modular system for adding new items easily, as well as implementing item proc chains, which I am pretty proud of.

 There's a pretty high chance I pick this up again, although I think this genre is becoming a bit oversaturated.